cloudmesh/cloudmesh-mpi/docs/report-mpi.md

 > Process 3 transmitted value 10 to process 0
 > Final data received in process 0 after ring is completed: 10
 > ```

->
-> As we can see, the integer provided to process 0 (6 in this case) was
-> successively incremented by each process in the communicator group to
-> return a final value of 10 at the end of the ring.
+As we can see, the integer provided to process 0 (6 in this case) was successively incremented by each process in the communicator group to return a final value of 10 at the end of the ring.

 ## Machine file, hostfile, rankfile

-Run

-> ``` bash
-> $ sudo apt-get install -y python-mpi4py
-> ```

-on all nodes.

-Test the installation:
+**NOTE: THIS NEEDS TO BE VERIFIED**

+On all machines on which you lke to run mpi4py.
+Please follos the instructions in the installation section.
+We assume that all hosts are of the same architecture.
+Again, we assume you have 4 machines configured in your host file.
+Let us assue that we have 5 rasperry pis with 1 manager manchine and 4 worker machines.

+To run it on multiple hosts with each having n cores please create a `hostfile` as follows:

+-   [ ] TODO: Open, how to run it on multiple hosts on the PI

+Then make sure you test the

 >     $ mpiexec -n 5 python -m mpi4py helloworld

-THIS CAN BE DONE BEST WITH CLOUDMESH

-FIRTS TEST BY HAND

--   [ ] TODO: Open, VERIFY
+The hostfile can be explicitly passed along as a parameter while placing it in the manager machine

 >     mpirun.openmpi \
 >       -np 2 \